Enter a search request and press enter. Press Esc or the X to close.

 The cornerstone for the building was laid on July 4, 1845, and construction finished in 1859.
 The grounds of the State Capitol contain statues honoring Sam Davis, Sgt.
 Alvin York, and Presidents Andrew Jackson and Andrew Johnson.
 The tombs of President and Mrs. James K. Polk are also located on the Capitol grounds.

 One of the oldest working capitols in the United States, the Tennessee State Capitol serves as home of the Tennessee General Assembly and houses the governor’s office.
 The building, one of 12 state capitols that does not have a dome, was added to the National Register of Historic Places in 1970 and named a National Historic Landmark in 1971.

-Photography is allowed in the State Capitol, but you must turn your flash off.
+Taking photographs is allowed in the State Capitol, but you must turn your flash off.

 Language Assistance Policy: